Apple, Goldman Sachs planning 'buy now, pay later' service - Bloomberg News

-Apple will use Goldman Sachs Group Inc (GS.N), an existing partner for the Apple Card credit card since 2019, as the lender for the loans, Bloomberg News reported, citing people familiar with the matter.
+Apple will use Goldman Sachs Group Inc, an existing partner for the Apple Card credit card since 2019, as the lender for the loans, Bloomberg News reported, citing people familiar with the matter.

-The service, known internally as Apple Pay Later according to the report, will rival "buy now, pay later" services from Affirm Holdings Inc (AFRM.O) and PayPal Holdings Inc (PYPL.O) that have recently become popular.
+The service, known internally as Apple Pay Later according to the report here, will rival "buy now, pay later" services from Affirm Holdings Inc and PayPal Holdings Inc that have recently become popular.

 Shares of Affirm down about 9% at $59 following the news, while PayPal traded lower.